What's closed for the Thanksgiving holiday?

 GARBAGE COLLECTION

-Greensboro: Thursday's collections will take place on Wednesday.
+Greensboro: Thursday's collections will take place today.
 Friday's collection occurs as usual.

 High Point: Thursday's collections will take place Friday.